Adaptive Sports Partners

 Before sunrise, on Sunday, July 27th, 2025 athletes and their teams will ascend the 7.6 miles of Mount Washington Auto Road, determined to reach the 6,288-foot summit of Mount Washington.

-Each team includes an athlete with a disability, and a team of registered crew, who support the athlete as they climb to the summit and help them to fundraise and to reach their Summit Goal Pledge.
+Each team includes an athlete with a disability, and a team of registered crew, who support the athlete as they climb to the summit, fundraise and reach their Team Summit Goal Pledge.
 After the teams complete their hike to the summit, registered roadrunners help to transport athletes and their crew in their vehicles back down to the base area.
 Together the teams are inspired by the beauty of the sunrise, the majesty of the Presidential Range, and the determination shared amongst them.

-The goal for this event is to raise over $60,000 to help fund the operating budget of Adaptive Sports Partner
+The goal for this event is to raise over $62,880 to help fund the operating budget of Adaptive Sports Partners.

 Athletes are individuals with disabilities, excited to summit Mt.
 Washington with or without adaptive equipment, alongside an amazing team of crew and roadrunners, while also fundraising to support Adaptive Sports Partners and its mission.